Loading, please wait

 SD-WAN Lite is a cost effective, entry level SD-WAN solution designed for SME and small branch office needs – perfect for environments that demand high-resilience Internet connectivity, reliability and excellent Vox Voice Quality.

-With a focus on maximising your productivity while working from home, you can enjoy all the benefits you desire without breaking bank.
+With a focus on maximising productivity, SD-WAN Lite allows you to enjoy all the benefits you desire without breaking bank.

 Get notified via email of link downtime and when a failover event occurs, users

 can adjust their load balancing and failover strategies at will.

 The Cloud-based monitoring platform allows users to view their access links’ performance in real time.

 Prioritise bandwidth usage for specific links to ensure more efficient bandwidth utilisation.

 Voice quality improves by means of Forward Error Correction (FEC).
 This is only relevant to Vox Voice Enhancements.

 SD-WAN CPE devices are plugged in and automatically configured based on